scala/scala-lang/_posts/2021-12-16-state-of-log4j-in-scala-ecosystem.md

 | sbt | 1.x < 1.5.7 | 1.5.7 |

 Log4j is not enabled by default since sbt 1.4.0, but all users are recommended to upgrade to the latest fixed version.
-Any organization using sbt as part of CI/CD (continuous integration and delivery), automated publishing, and projects that expose TCP/IP entry point during testing may be most vulnerable to an exploit.
+Any organization using sbt as part of CI/CD (continuous integration and delivery), automated publishing, and projects that expose a TCP/IP entry point during testing may be most vulnerable to an exploit.

 #### Libraries